• Office Hours : Monday, 3.00 – 4.00 and by appointment

 Description

-This course explores basic concepts of new media as well as the role new media technologies play in society.
-Throughout the course, we will explore the evolution of new media technologies as well as their impact on economics, politics, communication and community.
+This course explores basic concepts of new media as well as the role digital media (aka “new media”) technologies play in society.
+Throughout the course, we will explore the evolution of digital media technologies as well as their impact on economics, politics, communication and community.
 The course also examines key moments in computing and media history to gain a perspective on the nature of technological innovation and change.
-Because new media do not inhabit one specific discipline, this is an interdisciplinary that includes communication, computer science, law, political science, history and economics.
+This is an interdisciplinary course that includes communication, computer science, law, political science, history and economics.

 Students will use digital media technology throughout the course, providing them with practical experience with new media.
 To apply the art of new media design, students will work in small groups to plan, design and create new media content.